 Mediterranean biodiversity is incurring large losses and the pace of this shortfall is attaining worrying speed.
 The monk seal is one of the most endangered species.
-Only around 350 individuals remain in the entire Mediterranean area: the time has come to act effectively to avoid the monk seal's complete disappearance from our sea international conference on monk seal The conservation that took place in Kemer, Antalya (Turkey), in the framework of BLUEweek-MEDday, examined the strong and weak points, as well as the obstacles that still need to be overcome to invert current trends and to try and improve the biodiversity situation.
-Undoubtedly, this is an ambitious objective, but a challenge we must meet.
+Only around 350 individuals remain in the entire Mediterranean area: the time has come to act effectively to avoid the monk seal's complete disappearance from our sea.

+The international conference on monk seal conservation that took place in Kemer, Antalya (Turkey), in the framework of BLUEweek-MEDday, examined the strong and weak points, as well as the obstacles that still need to be overcome to invert that are able to accelerate the implementation of the action plans for monk seal conservation.

-The main conclusions arising from the meeting, organised by the Regional Activity Centre for Specially Protected Areas, SPA/RAC, consisted in identifying methods that are able to accelerate the implementation of the action plans for monk seal conservation.
+The main conclusions arising from the meeting, organised by the Regional Activity Centre for Specially Protected Areas, SPA/RAC, consisted in identifying methods